Home > Parish Council

 The Footpath working group is chaired by Kevin Pratt, more information about this group is found on the Walks page.

-The KCPC working group (formerly Kersey Community Playground Committee) is chaired by Jonathan Marsh, more information about this group is found on the Community Organisations page.
+The KCPC (Playground) working group is chaired by Jonathan Marsh, more information about this group is found on the Community Organisations page.

 KVG working group (Kersey Volunteer Group) is chaired by John Hume.
 This group has been set up to help make Kersey a cleaner, safer, more attractive and pleasant place to live and visit.